Vettel dominates in Korea to take lead in championship

-Oct.14 (Apex) Sebastian Vettel took command of the 2012 Formula One World Championship, as he powered to a dominant victory in the Korean Grand Prix in what was ultimately a lights to flag victory on a hazy day in Yeongam.
+Oct.14 (GP247) Sebastian Vettel took command of the 2012 Formula One World Championship, as he powered to a dominant victory in the Korean Grand Prix in what was ultimately a lights to flag victory on a hazy day in Yeongam.

 It was the first 2012 one-two finish for Red Bull as Mark Webber, who started from pole, crossed the line in second place as the energy drinks squad have regained the kind of form that saw them obliterate the opposition last year and have firmly put Vettel on the road to a third consecutive world title with four rounds to go.